timwu64/Deep-Reinforcement-Learning--Multi-Agent-Play-Tennis/Report.md

 ![Tennis Result][image1]

 ### Multi-Agent Deep Deterministic Policy Gradient (MADDPG)
-I refer to this paper - Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments, by Lowe and Wu, along with other researchers from OpenAI, UC Berkeley, and McGill University.
+In this project, I used my previous work vanilla (DDPG) and expanded it with the Multi-Agent approach -refer to this paper "Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments", by Lowe and Wu, along with other researchers from OpenAI, UC Berkeley, and McGill University.
 ![MADDPG][image2]

 ### Future Improvements